Pagbilao Power Station

 The Pagbilao Power Station is a 1,155-MW coal-fired power station in Pagbilao, Quezon, Philippines.

 Situated at Isla Grande, the Pagbilao Power Station began operations in 1993.

-The power station was formerly owned by Mirant Philippines and was acquired by TeaM Energy, a joint venture of Japanese firms TEPCO and Marubeni, in 2007.
+The power station was originally developed by Consolidated Electric Power Asia Ltd (CEPA), a subsidiary of Hopewell Holdings, CEPA was acquired by Mirant Philippines and was acquired by TeaM Energy, a joint venture of Japanese firms TEPCO and Marubeni, in 2007.

-In December 2014, a 420-MW third unit started operations expanding the capacity of the facility which had a capacity of 735-MW.
+In December 2014, a 420-MW third unit started operations, expanding the capacity of the facility, which had a capacity of 735 MW.
 The third unit was a project of Pagbilao Energy Corporation, a joint venture of Aboitiz Power Corporation and TeaM Energy.